Black Diamond Speed 40 Backpack Review: A Modular Alpine Tool Built to Summit

 Versatile strippable design for fast technical pushes

-Mountain-ready durability with X-Rip 210d nylon
+Mountain-ready durability with X-Rip 210d nylon and UTS coating

 Metal dogbone ice tool attachments that resist freezing